-Our first major event in 2014 will be ‘Helleborganza’(Hellebores), February 14th-March 16th.
+Our first major event in 2016 will be ‘Helleborganza’(Hellebores), February 12th-March 31st .
 Helleborganza is our celebration of hellebores and other early blooming perennials including species snowdrops, winter aconites, adonis, double hepaticas and bulbocodium to name a few.
-We’ve clearly become hellebore crazy as do most people when they see the incredible diversity in both blooms and foliage at a time of year when we can all use more colour in our gardens.
+We are absolutely hellebore crazy and love to see the reaction of people (especially those new to hellebores) when they see the incredible diversity in both blooms and foliage at a time of year when we can all use more colour in our gardens.
 We owe a huge debt of gratitude to the dedicated hellebore breeders around the world who have toiled over the last twenty odd years to bring us so many fine plants.
-Last year the display of blooms at Helleborganza was impressive and the event itself was a stunning success.
-We are extremely excited about the plants this year and our new introductions.
-We have more than doubled the number of bloom sized plants.
-For the first time we will see many varieties bloom that we’ve only seen pictures of.
 The event will run over a month this year as every day more and more plants come into bloom.
 As we did last year, we will also offer an assortment of smaller and larger plant sizes.
 Please see our website, www.thimblefarms.com for mouth watering pictures.
+This year we have increased our numbers in the varieties and strains we believe have the best flower colour and put on the best show, like the Winter Jewels strains.
+Discounts and specials will be offered at the nursery at this time.

 We would like to offer a PDF version of the catalogue via email as well as occasional emails about new offerings.
 If you would like to receive these emails please see the instructions on page two.